neondatabase/website/content/docs/introduction/billing.md

 ## Written data

+_written data_ measures the total volume of data written from compute to storage within a given billing period, measured in gigibytes (GiBs).
+Writing data from compute to storage ensures the durability and integrity of your data, as it reflects the data changes made by your computes.

 _Written data_ measures the amount of data changes written from compute to storage to ensure the durability of your data.

 The cost calculation for _Written data_ is as follows: